MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 Command line arguments
 ======================

-These commands are accurate as of Dash Core version 0.13.0.0.
+These commands are accurate as of MarteX Core version 3.6.1.0.

 - `martexd`_
 - `martex-qt`_